306: Time of the Apes

 A Bloody Mary is a cocktail consisting of vodka, tomato juice, lemon juice, Worcestershire sauce, Tabasco, pepper, and celery salt, garnished with a stalk of celery.

-From the 1979 synthopop atrocity “Pop Muzik,” perpetrated by the German new wave group M. Sample lyrics: "New York, London, Paris, Munich/Everybody talk about pop music/Talk about, pop music/Talk about, pop music/Pop pop pop pop music …" (Thanks to Erik Topp for this reference.)
+From the 1979 synthopop atrocity “Pop Muzik,” perpetrated by the British new wave group M. The song was covered by U2 in their reviled 1997 PopMart tour.
+Sample lyrics: “New York, London, Paris, Munich/Everybody talk about pop music/Talk about, pop music/Talk about, pop music/Pop pop pop pop music …” (Thanks to Erik Topp for this reference.)

 Ahhh, Lucy, I need a screwdriver, ahhh.

 A reference to Lucille Ball, star of the TV series I Love Lucy and The Lucy Show.
 A screwdriver is a drink consisting of vodka and orange juice.

 Probably a reference to McGruff the Crime Dog, mascot for the National Crime Prevention Council, who teaches children how to stay safe.

 Veg-O-Matic by Ronco is one of the first food processors, released in 1963.

 People who have taken LSD sometimes experience visual distortions known as “tracers,” where moving objects leave a “trail” behind them similar to the after-image you see when you stare at a bright light.